elastos/Elastos.ELA.MiscTools/docs/eid/elastos-eid-v0.2.5.md

 - Upgrade to Shanghai version
 - Fix bugs
 ## Automatic upgrade steps
+## Note:Automatic upgrade is applicable to EID node that meet a fixed directory structure: node files exist in the directory:~/node/eid, if your eid node directory structure is not met, please use manual upgrade。

 1. Log in to the server
 2. Enter the node directory